Thomas-Mielke-Software/MemberAccess/README.md

 C# Source generator helping with certain tasks concerning member access, like generating public properties for private variables.

 Currently, there is only one generator ``[GeneratePropertiesForAllPrivateVariables]`` included.
-In the future I plan other generators, for exampt to translate snake_case to CamelCase or to provide support for [CommunityToolkit.Mvvm](https://github.com/CommunityToolkit/dotnet) attributes on class level.
+In the future I plan other generators, for exampt to translate snake_case to CamelCase properties or to provide support for [CommunityToolkit.Mvvm](https://github.com/CommunityToolkit/dotnet) attributes on class level.

 # Intention and Usage